thesocialdeck/11ty_au_designsystem_starter/src/reforms/quality.md

 image: '/images/icons/quality.png'
 imagealt: 'Icon a badge to represent quality'
 DisplayOrder: 3
-summary: 'Have your say to help raise the quality of training in the VET sector.'
+summary: 'Have your say to support the delivery of high-quality training in the VET sector.'
 layout: 'layouts/reform-item-quality.html'
 ---
 ## Overview